BAJUKA/bajuka.github.io/_posts/2024-02-02-gratitude.md

 title: It Does Not Take a Lot of Effort to Be Nice!
 date: 2024-02-02 21:00:00
 description: Random thought
-tags: adventure, fun
+tags: random, opinion
-categories: Adventure
+categories: Opinion
 thumbnail: assets/img/gratitude.webp
 ---